-The Serengeti ecosystem is a world-renowned natural landscape and listed UNESCO World Heritage Site.
+The Serengeti ecosystem is a world-renowned natural landscape and is listed as a UNESCO World Heritage Site.
 The Great Migration involving wildebeest, zebra, and Thomson’s gazelles that takes place here is the largest ungulate migration on earth.
-With resilient populations of predators and iconic wildlife such as elephants, giraffes, and rhinos, the Serengeti is a majestic natural landscape.
+With resilient populations of predators and iconic animals such as elephants, giraffes, and rhinos, the Serengeti is a majestic natural landscape.

 “Serengeti shall not die” is the title of Bernhard and Michael Grzimek’s academy award-winning 1959 documentary and represents Frankfurt Zoological Society’s (FZS) goal and vision to this day; the Serengeti remains at the core of our conservation work in Africa.